Students should report any emergencies to Suffolk Police (SUPD) at (617) 573-8111.

 All Suffolk University students are required to submit (or confirm) current emergency contact information each semester and when such information changes.
 This will ensure that the University has current and accurate information in the unfortunate event of a student or campus emergency.

-In the event of a major emergency or campus shutdown affecting the Suffolk University community, students will automatically receive an emergency communication via voice mail and text messaging through the University’s provider, Connect-Ed, on all of the phone numbers provided by students.
+In the event of a major emergency or campus shutdown affecting the Suffolk University community, students will receive an emergency communication via voice mail and text messaging through the University’s provider, Rave, on all of the phone numbers provided by students.
 For additional information, please go to the University’s web site.

 It is students’ responsibility to maintain accurate and up-to-date contact information in the system.